bentonam/build-your-first-couchbase-application/exercises/exercise2/exercise2-instructions.md

 **1\.** Open `exercise2/com/example/CategoryService.cfc` in your IDE

-**2\.** Modify the `getCategories` method to retrieve the `categories` document by calling the CFCouchbase `get()` method passing the argument of `"categories"` and return the resulting structures categories array property.
+**2\.** Modify the `getCategories` method to retrieve the `categories` document by calling the CFCouchbase `get()` method passing the argument of `"categories"`, assigned to the `doc` variable and return the resulting structures categories array property.
 The document is structured as follows:

 ```
 {